classy-python/ccbv/README.markdown

 ## Updating Requirements

-Run `pip-compile` and `requirements.txt` will be updated based on the specs in `requirements.in`.
+Add or remove the dependency from either `requirements.prod.in` or `requirements.dev.in` as appropriate.

-More details can be found on the [pip-tools](https://github.com/nvie/pip-tools) website.
+Run `make compile` and appropriate txt file will be updated.

 ## Updating for New Versions of Django